 The Pediatric Neurosurgery Division at Children’s Hospital of Pittsburgh of UPMC is led by Ian Pollack, MD, and includes three other full-time faculty, Elizabeth Tyler-Kabara, MD, PhD, Stephanie Greene, MD, and Mandeep Tamber, MD, PhD.
 The division provides care for children with tumors, spinal and cranial deformities, vascular malformations, spasticity and epilepsy, and peripheral nerve disorders, and has gained international recognition for the treatment of pediatric brain tumors, cerebral palsy and traumatic brain injury.

 The center’s neurosurgeons work closely with specialists in pediatrics, surgery, radiation therapy, oncology, physical therapy, orthopedics, plastic surgery, critical care and social services.
 Through its neuro-oncology program, the center provides comprehensive, multi-disciplinary care for patients with brain and spinal cord tumors, in collaboration with the oncology and radiation therapy programs.
 Patients may be eligible for treatment in one of many innovative research protocols at Children’s Hospital.
 These protocols—several of which are unique to Children’s or available at only a few centers throughout the country—provide Children’s patients access to new treatments and promising studies.
 Dr. Pollack is the institutional principal investigator and chair of the Neurosurgery Committee in the Pediatric Brain Tumor Consortium, supported by the National Cancer Institute to perform cutting-edge clinical trials in children with brain tumors, and serves as the principal investigator on several studies involving vaccine-based immunotherapy for children with challenging brain tumors.

 In addition, Dr. Tyler-Kabara has helped to pioneer the use of endoscopic endonasal approaches to the skull base in the pediatric population.
-Children’s Hospital offers this minimally invasive approach to skull base pathologies even in children under the age of five.
+Children’s Hospital offers this minimally invasive approach to skull base pathologies (tumor, congenital, and trauma), even in children under the age of two.
 The clinical program is augmented by NIH-funded, laboratory-based research initiatives examining molecular markers of prognosis and novel treatment strategies in patients with glial tumors and ependymomas.

 The division is an integral collaborator in the Cleft-Palate and Craniofacial Center in the management of children with craniofacial disorders.
 Because children with complex craniosynostosis often require a staged approach to the treatment of their cranial, midfacial and lower facial deformities, close multidisciplinary follow-up is maintained throughout childhood and adolescence in order to optimize long-term functional and cosmetic outcome.